Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Do not start by reading these papers if you are a beginner in Join Calculus - you will only be unnecessarily confused, because those texts are intended for advanced computer scientists.
 This tutorial is intended as an introduction to Join Calculus for beginners.

 This tutorial is based on my [earlier tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
-(However, be warned that tutorial was left unfinished and probably contains some mistakes in some of the more advanced code examples.)
+(However, be warned that the JoCaml tutorial is unfinished and probably contains some mistakes in some of the more advanced code examples.)

 See also [my recent presentation at _Scala by the Bay 2016_](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 ([Talk slides are available](https://github.com/winitzki/talks/tree/master/join_calculus)).